0xPoe/0xPoe/README.md

 [![Resume][resume-badge]][resume] [![GitHub][github-badge]][github] [![Linkedin][linkedin-badge]][linkedin] [![Website][website-badge]][website] [![Twitter][twitter-badge]][twitter] [![YouTube][you-tube-badge]][you-tube]

-My name is Rustin Liu and I’m a passionate software engineer who specializes in distributed systems, build systems, and programming tools.
+My name is Rustin Liu and I’m a passionate software engineer who specializes in distributed systems and dev tools.

 As a software engineer at [PingCAP], my main focus is on enhancing [TiDB], which is an open-source distributed SQL database.
 I am also a core maintainer of [TiCDC], which is a Change Data Capture (CDC) system for [TiDB].